|

 sets

-policy for
+policy for managing our coastline

-is a non-statutory high level document
+is a high level non-statutory policy document that

-that aims to
+aims to

 balance those risks with natural